Let's Get Excited

 "Let's Get Excited" is a song performed by British singer-songwriter Alesha Dixon.
 It is the third single from her second studio album, The Alesha Show, released by Asylum Records.
-The song has been added to BBC Radio 1's A-List.
+The song was added to BBC Radio 1's A-List.
 The single was the second single taken from "The Alesha Show" in most countries.

 Background

 "Let's Get Excited" was written by Dixon, Kuk Harrell, Sean Hall and Todd Herfinda and is an up-tempo dance track.
 After writing with Dixon, Harrell and Sean K produced the song on behalf of RedZone Entertainment, the company which he is managed by.
 Harrell was also the song's vocal producer and engineer.

 Lyrically, the song namechecks Madonna, and makes a reference to "Into the Groove", a 1985 Madonna song.
 Dixon later stated that "Growing up Madonna was my idol and I loved dressing up like her and so she has definitely been a big influence on my career".